Data Parsing & Serialization

 };

 Performance Trade-offs: Binary parsing avoids string encoding overhead but requires strict endianness handling and manual offset tracking.
-SharedArrayBuffer enables zero-copy access but requires COOP/COEP headers and introduces synchronization complexity.
-Always transfer ownership via the second argument of postMessage to guarantee thread safety and deterministic garbage collection.
+SharedArrayBuffer enables concurrent zero-copy access but requires COOP/COEP headers and adds synchronization complexity with Atomics.
+For most binary parsing use cases, transferring a regular ArrayBuffer is simpler and correct.